QuadnucYard/radishom/src/core/anchor.typ

 #let _anchor-orders = (0, 2, 1, 3)

 /// Find a best anchor placement with least punishment.
+/// Determines the best anchor position based on path segments and geometric analysis.
+///
+/// This function analyzes a path context and determines the optimal anchor direction
+/// by evaluating angles between segments and applying punishment scores.
+///
+/// - tr-ctx (array): A collection of tuples containing (position, segment index, segments array).
+/// -> str
 #let get-best-anchor-tr(tr-ctx) = {
+  // Algorithm:
+  // 1.
+Initializes punishment scores for 8 directions (0° to 315° in 45° increments)
+  // 2.
+For each point in the path:
+  //    - Collects target points from adjacent segments
+  //    - Calculates angles to target points
+  //    - Assigns punishment scores based on angle proximity and orthogonality
+  // 3.
+Returns the anchor direction with the lowest punishment score

   let punishment = (0, 1) * 4 // for 0deg, 45deg, ..., 315deg; prefer ortho
   for (pos, seg-idx, segments) in tr-ctx {
     let seg = segments.at(seg-idx)